Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

-The next question we answer is what are the languages people speak in each topic and group.
+The next question we answer is what are the languages people use in each topic and group.
 For each {\it textual} message in a group, we associate a language by employing the FastText language identification library~\cite{joulin2017bag} to obtain the distribution of languages for each group.
 In Figure~\ref{fig:language-composition} we report the breakdown of the {\it most popular} language for groups on the same topic:

 $\bullet$ English (a global language) and Russian (being Telegram very popular in Russia) are the two most popular languages.
 Their share changes based on the topic.
-For instance, most groups in \textit{Bookmaking} and \textit{Darknet} have Russian messages.
+For instance, most groups in \textit{Bookmaking} and \textit{Darknet} have a lot of Russian groups.
 Conversely, the majority of \textit{Education} and \textit{Cryptocurrency} groups are in English, possibly due to the worldwide interest in such topics.

-$\bullet$ Despite Telegram's restricted use in Iran, some popular groups are in Persian, especially in \textit{Politics}.
-This is in line with the claim that Telegram is among the platforms to evade state censorship in Iran~\cite{akbari_platform_2019}.
+$\bullet$ Despite Telegram's restricted use in Iran, some popular groups are in Persian, mostly in \textit{Politics}.
+This is in line with the claim that Telegram is used to evade state censorship in Iran~\cite{akbari_platform_2019}.

-$\bullet$ Telegram is blocked in China.
-In fact, it does not appear to be popular for discussing topics in Chinese.
-Yet, few groups have Chinese as the dominant language.
+$\bullet$ Although Telegram is blocked in China \cite{telegram-china}, we do find groups with Chinese as the dominant language (up to 21\% of \textit{Erotic} groups).

 We observe that in almost half of the groups, more than 75\% of the messages are written in the same dominant language.
-Still, in all groups and topics, we observe messages written in other languages, hinting to a global user population. \textit{Linguistics} is the topic where groups contain the largest mix of languages, which supports the anecdotal observation of users practising foreign languages and mixing messages in their native language in such groups.
-In contrast, both \textit{Darknet} and \textit{Technology} stand out with more than 58\% of the groups having more than 80\% of the messages in a single language (English).
-This agrees with the intuition that technology-related discussions are carried over in English.
+Still, we observe messages written in other languages, hinting at a global user population. \textit{Linguistics} is the topic where groups contain the largest mix of languages, which supports the anecdotal observation of users practising foreign languages and mixing messages in their native language in such groups.
+In contrast, both \textit{Darknet} and \textit{Technology} stand out with more than 58\% of the groups having more than 80\% of the messages in a single language.